 - Have ownership, access to, or beneficial use of, any intellectual property that is the subject of, or is necessary to carry out the project.

 Eligible projects must:

-- Deliver the development or deployment of an innovative, unique or new platform technology product, process or service with the potential to achieve high growth and create jobs in Queensland.
+- Deliver the development and deployment of an innovative, unique or new platform technology product, process or service with the potential to achieve high growth and create jobs in Queensland.

 - Be based around formalised partnerships with separate Queensland-based industries, SMEs and/or startups (for the purposes of this project, SMEs are classified as companies with less than 200 employees)

 - Involve a minimum of three collaborators contributing funding and/or in-kind support:

 a) Collaborating organisations cannot be related, such as part or subsidiaries.

 b) Collaborators may include Queensland-based SMEs and/or startups, customers or end users, universities, research institutes and other organisations that can contribute to the demonstration and commercial development of platform technologies.

 - Commit a 30% minimum portion of ITF Queensland Government and overall funding to be spent with Queensland SMEs and/or startups as part of the project (excludes funding spent on the lead applicant and partners e.g. salaries and on-costs etc).

 - Have identified applications and growth paths for the platform technology, ideally across multiple sectors.